Stranger Things: Commentary

-Shannon Purser's performance as Barb received widespread attention from fans and led to her being nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+Shannon Purser's performance as Barb in the first season received widespread attention from fans and led to her being nominated for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

 Stranger Things gained a dedicated fan base soon after its release.
-One area of focus was the character of Barb, Nancy's nerdy friend and classmate who is taken and killed by the monster early in the season.
+One area of focus was the character of Barb, Nancy's friend and classmate who is killed off early into the first season.
 According to actress Shannon Purser, Barb "wasn't supposed to be a big deal", and the Duffer Brothers had not gone into great detail about the character since the focus was on finding Will.
 However, many fans sympathized with the character; Laura Bradley of Vanity Fair suggested that Barb would be a similar misfit in society, and "looks more like someone you might actually meet in real life" compared to the other characters, particularly Nancy.
 Hashtags grew in popularity after the series' release, such as "#ImWithBarb" and "#JusticeforBarb", and several fan sites and forums were created to support her.

-Purser did not return for the second season, but the Duffer Brothers used the real-life "Justice for Barb" movement as inspiration for narrative at the start of the second season: Nancy addresses the fact "that no one ever cares about" Barb.
-Purser and several media outlets took her nomination as Barb for Outstanding Guest Actress in a Drama Series in the Primetime Emmy Awards as achieving "Justice for Barb", highlighting how well her character was received.
+Purser did not return for the second season, but the Duffers used the real-life "Justice for Barb" movement as inspiration for a storyline at the start of the season, in which Nancy addresses the fact "that no one ever cares about" Barb.
+Purser and several media outlets took her nomination for a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series as achieving "Justice for Barb", highlighting how well her character was received.

 Another impact of the series has been an increased demand for Eggo waffles, as they are shown to be Eleven's favorite food in several episodes and are seen as a representation of the series.
 The Kellogg Company manufactures Eggo and had not been part of the production prior to the first season's release, but they recognized the market impact of the series.
 They provided a vintage 1980s Eggo television advertisement for Netflix to use in its Super Bowl LI commercial, and they intend to become more involved with cross-promotion.
-Coca-Cola released a limited run of New Coke (introduced in 1985) to coincide with the third season of the show, which takes place in 1985.
+Coca-Cola released a limited run of New Coke (introduced in 1985) to coincide with the third season, which takes place in 1985.